MillenniumFalcon1097/showexif/readme.md

 ### TODO

-- [X] Fix the bug when convert RAW to JPEG, the Exif data somehow get lost.
+- [X] Fix the bug when convert RAW to JPEG, the Exif data somehow gets lost.